Personal Training in Belltown: The Insider's Guide

 Group classes win when:

 - You want community.
 PT gives you a coach.
-Group gives you 12 friends and a coach.
+Group gives you about a dozen training partners and a coach.
+Our coach-to-athlete ratio runs roughly 1 to 12, so you are still getting eyes on you.

 - You are budget-sensitive.
 Group classes deliver excellent coaching at one third the cost per hour.